Circus Historical Society

 - Miami County Museum www.miamicountymuseum.com, Peru, Indiana.

-- Shelburne Museum Circus Collection, Vermont.
-The museum has published a book on their collection shelburnemuseum.org/shop/new-shelburne-museums-circus-collection.
-They have two hand-carved wood circuses: the Roy Arnold Circus Parade and the Kirk Bros.
-Circus, as well as more than 500 circus posters dating from 1870 to 1940. shelburnemuseum.org/collections/circus-figures-and-circus-posters.
-Shelburne, Vermont.
+- Shelburne Museum Circus Collection, Vermont has two hand-carved wood circuses: the Roy Arnold Circus Parade and the Kirk Bros.
+Circus, as well as more than 500 circus posters dating from 1870 to 1940. shelburnemuseum.org/collection/circus/.

 - Buffalo Bill Historical Center www.bbhc.org.